A NATIONAL HOLIDAY IN CYPRUS

 A CALL TO ARMS

 The revolution was officially declared by Bishop Germanos of Patras on March 25th, 1821.
-His call to arms was specifically chosen to coincide with the Feast of the Annunciation and it led to several clashes beginning in the Peloponnese.
-These clashes then led to serious armed conflict that quickly spread to other regions throughout Greece.
-The first National Assembly was convened, leading to the establishment of a provisional government in 1822.
-The lack of unity among Greek factions, however, complicated the revolutionary efforts.
-The struggle for independence continued and was hard won after several significant battles were fought and won over the next few years.
+His call to arms was specifically chosen to coincide with the Feast of the Annunciation.
+This led to several clashes beginning in the Peloponnese in southern Greece.
+Serious armed conflicts then quickly spread to other regions throughout Greece.
+The first National Assembly was then convened, leading to the establishment of a provisional government in 1822.
+Although the lack of unity among Greek factions complicated revolutionary efforts, the struggle for independence continued unabated.
+Several hard won significant battles followed over the next few years, culminating in freedom and independence for several Greek speaking regions across Eastern Europe.

 INTERNATIONAL SUPPORT

-The plight of the Greeks drew sympathy and support from several other Western European nations.
-Figures like Lord Byron, who provided both financial support and fought alongside Greek revolutionaries were fundemental to their success.
-Britain, France and Russia openly pledged support to the Greeks.
+The plight of the Greeks drew support from the great powers of the time.
+Britain, France and Russia openly pledged support to the Greeks, and figures like Lord Byron, who provided both financial support and fought alongside Greek revolutionaries.
+This support proved fundamental to the success of the Greeks.

 THE BATTLE OF THERMOPYLAE